- Jean-Paul Abboud, MD, PhD

 Dr. Abboud inherited his love for teaching from his parents, who were both passionate educators.
 He has made an effort to teach others at every opportunity.
 As a graduate student at Rutgers University, he was awarded two teaching assistantships: one in General Biology with the School of Arts & Science and another in Anatomy & Physiology with the School of Nursing.
-As an ophthalmology resident at UCSD, he was voted by his peers to receive the Outstanding Teacher Award for dedication to resident and medical student teaching.
+As an ophthalmology resident at UCSD, he received the Outstanding Teacher Award for dedication to resident and medical student teaching.
 As a fellow and clinical instructor in Oculofacial Plastic Surgery at West Virginia University, he was heavily involved in resident education, having organized several lectures, suture workshops, and dissection courses.
 Dr. Abboud believes that there is no greater personal privilege than to be able to pass on what he has learned onto the next generation of oculoplastic surgeons.

 Dr. Abboud has authored book chapters and peer-reviewed articles on various topics in Oculoplastic Surgery.
 He has presented his research and shared his experience and surgical techniques at several national and international conferences.

 Dr. Abboud has been involved in international outreach work, providing oculofacial surgical care to children and adults in medically underserved areas.

 He recently traveled to San Cristóbal del Las Casas in Chiapas, Mexico as part of the Scripps Mercy Outreach Surgical Team (MOST) and to Vanua Levu, Fiji, where, he performed surgical repair of congenital ptosis, entropion and epiblepharon repair, excision of facial lesions, eyelid and facial reconstruction, treatment of facial burns, excision of orbital tumors. and surgical treatment of a child with blepharophimosis syndrome (pictured).

 Check out this blog entry that chronicles Dr. Abboud's most recent mission trip to Mexico.